 Not all FireStick devices would overheat.
 However, if you are here, yours probably did.
 You are not alone.
 I have come across numerous complaints on the internet.
 Therefore, I decided it would be a good idea to write a guide.

-Overheating puts the FireStick at the risk of permanent damage if not taken care of.
+Overheating puts the FireStick at risk of permanent damage if not taken care of.
 It also impacts the performance of the device.
 It not only slows down navigation, but you also experience more buffering, lags, and even connectivity issues.

 FireStick Overheating Solutions